-Expensive is fine for your live rig, and even for recording.
+Expensive is fine for your live rig (although gigging amps can be relatively inexpensive), and even for recording.
 You want to have the best tone when it matters, as well as enough power to cut through the band.
 When you’re practicing at home, though, it isn’t quite so necessary.
 Many guitarists have a secondary rig that they use for noodling around on.
-This usually takes the form of a small, relatively inexpensive combo amp.
+This usually takes the form of a small combo amp.
 Guitarists always want good tone, but we might not want to be putting a lot of milage on that multi-thousand dollar half-stack.
 Nevermind the simple fact that these beauties are often simply too loud for the home setting.

 A decent practice amp should be flexible, capable of good tones at low volumes, and small enough to drag around with ease.
 It wouldn’t hurt if it was possible to make it loud enough for very small venues, too, so you don’t need to drag out your showpiece for every coffee shop and bar.
 This usually means something under, say, 40 watts and preferably less than $300.